As Election Nears, Trump Expands Moratorium On Exploratory Drilling In Atlantic

 The oil industry, which has been blindsided by Trump's shifting environmental policies, decried the expanded moratorium.

-"This is another move in the wrong direction for American energy security and takes thousands new jobs and critical revenue for states off the table at a time when the economy is struggling," said American Petroleum Institute executive Len Smith in a statement.
+"This is another move in the wrong direction for American energy security and takes thousands of new jobs and critical revenue for states off the table at a time when the economy is struggling," said American Petroleum Institute executive Len Smith in a statement.
 API is the country's largest trade association for the oil and natural gas industry.